bepaald/signalbackup-tools/README.md

   </p>
 </details>

-At the moment, the Frames are written in their raw format, meaning still packed in a protocol buffer.
+At the moment, the frames are written in their raw format, meaning still packed in a protocol buffer.
 This will change in the future to make them human readable (and editable).

 **Other future plans**